-Moreover, the framework aims to reduce the amount of required configuration by preparing the environment, that is as much ready-to-go as possible.
+Moreover, this web development framework aims to reduce the amount of required configuration by preparing the environment that is as much ready-to-go as possible.

-The technology is mature with the first stable version released in 2005 and the latest in 2018.
-It is adopted by various web giants, including Hulu, Shopify, AirBnB and GitHub.
+The technology is mature, with the first stable version released in 2005 and the latest bigger update, the 7.0.0 version, released in December 2021.

 On the other hand, Ruby without Ruby on Rails web development framework remains a powerful and versatile programming language but is much less convenient to use.